This recipe is certainly silly. It says to separate the eggs, but it doesn’t say how far to separate them.

 So here’s what I did.
 First, I grated half a bar of very dark chocolate into a glass microwave bowl.
 I…very carefully…melted it down.
 Then I increased the cream cheese to 2 1/2 oz and the sour cream to 2 1/2 T. I did add both lemon juice and my homemade vanilla and the egg, as she suggests.
 I whipped this in with the chocolate till it was thoroughly mixed.
 I took it out frequently to mix it as it was cooking.
 Then I put in the fridge overnight.
 Overnight is the key, folks.
 It makes everything come together and gives it a better cheesecake texture.

-The next day I whipped up some pure cream (almost like butter in consistency, and much higher in fat than normal whipping cream) with some lemon juice.
-Then I put some grated coconut in the bottom of small mug, scooped the chocolate mixture on top, topped it with a few blueberries and a big scoop of the whipped cream, with a few more pieces of shredded coconut on top.
+The next day I whipped up some pure heavy cream (almost like butter in consistency, and much higher in fat than normal whipping cream because it contains no thickeners or emulsifiers to thicken in instead of, you know, just cream) with some lemon juice.
+Then I put some grated coconut in the bottom of a small mug, scooped the chocolate mixture on top, topped it with a few blueberries and a big scoop of the whipped cream, with a few more pieces of shredded coconut on top.
 (I should also mention that this “one-cup” serving, when you add the little extra cream cheese and sour cream and use pure cream, made three servings for us.
 So that half a chocolate bar was not eaten by one person at one sitting.
 One serving was 1/6th of the chocolate bar, or about 2 squares..)

 I liked this.
 It was very, very good.
 Raspberries would have been better than blueberries, but I didn’t have any.